-Lesbian, gay, bi or trans ("LGBT"): The fact that a child may be LGBT is not in itself an inherent risk factor of harm.
-However, children who are LGBT can be targeted by their peers.
-In some cases, a pupil who is perceived by their peers to be LGBT (whether they are or not) can be just as vulnerable as children who identify as LGBT.
-Risks can be compounded where children who are LGBT a lack trusted adult with whom, they can be open.
-The School endeavours to provide a safe space for LGBT children to speak out or share their concerns with trusted members of staff.
+Lesbian, gay, bisexual or gender questioning: A child or young person being lesbian, gay or bisexual is not in itself an inherent risk factor of harm.
+However, they can sometimes be targeted by other children.
+In some cases, a pupil who is perceived by their peers to be lesbian, gay or bisexual (whether they are or not) can be just as vulnerable as children who